Mass spectra and Mott transitions of neutral mesons at finite temperature and magnetic field in frame of three-flavor Polyakov-extended Nambu-Jona-Lasino model: Numerical Results

 \subsection{gluon effect}

-As shown in Fig.\ref{figmass} upper panel, with fixed magnetic field $eB=20m^2_{\pi}$, the mass of $K_0$ meson $m_{K_0}$ (see red lines) increases with temperature in the low temperature region.
-And then, it shows an abrupt jump at the Mott transition temperature $T^{K_0}_{\text {Mott}}=190$ MeV, where the $K_0$ meson changes from the bound state with $m_{K_0}<m_d+m_s$ to the resonant state $m_{K_0}>m_d+m_s$.
-After that, $m_{K_0}$ firstly decreases and then increases with temperature.
+Fig.\ref{figmass} plots the mass spectra of $K_0$ meson $m_{K_0}$ (red solid lines), $\pi_0$ meson $m_{\pi_0}$ (black solid lines), $\eta$ meson $m_{\eta}$ (blue solid lines), $\eta'$ meson $m_{\eta'}$ (green solid lines) at finite temperature with fixed magnetic field $eB=20m_{\pi}^2$ and vanishing quark chemical potential $\mu_f=0$ in the PNJL model (upper panel) and in the NJL model (lower panel).
+To demonstrate the chiral symmetry restoration and meson Mott transition, we also show the results of quark mass sum $m_d+m_s$, $2m_d$ and $2m_s$ (gray dotted lines).

 As pseudo-Goldstone boson of chiral symmetry spontaneous breaking, when the constituent quark mass decreases, the mass of $K_0$ meson will generally increase.
 Therefore chiral symmetry restoration is expected to induce an intersection between the $K_0$ meson mass $m_{K_0}$ and the sum of two constituent quark masses $m_d+m_s$, which defines the Mott transition of $K_0$ meson~\cite{mott1,zhuang,mott2,mott3}.
 Based on the polarization function (\ref{pikaon}), with $p_z=0$ and lowest Landau level $l=0$, the integral term $\frac{1}{(E_s+E_d)^2-k^2_0}$ diverges when $k_0=m_d+m_s$.
 This infrared divergence leads to the mass jump of $K_0$ meson at the Mott transition.
+As shown in Fig.\ref{figmass} upper panel, with fixed magnetic field $eB=20m^2_{\pi}$, the mass of $K_0$ meson $m_{K_0}$ (see red lines) increases with temperature in the low temperature region.
+And then, it shows an abrupt jump at the Mott transition temperature $T^{K_0}_{\text {Mott}}=190$ MeV, where the $K_0$ meson changes from the bound state with $m_{K_0}<m_d+m_s$ to the resonant state $m_{K_0}>m_d+m_s$.
+After that, $m_{K_0}$ firstly decreases and then increases with temperature.

 It should be mentioned that, when the $K_0$ meson mass $m_{K_0}$ reaches the sum of the effective masses of constituent quarks corresponding to higher Landau levels $\sqrt{2 l |Q_d B|+m_d^2}+\sqrt{2 l |Q_s B|+m_s^2}$ with $l=1,2,...$, such infrared divergence still exists.
 Therefore, when the mass of $K_0$ meson $m_{K_0}$ is large enough, it may undergo more than one jump, which is, however, not observed in the current numerical calculations.
 Besides, the integral term $\frac{1}{(E_s-E_d)^2-k^2_0}$ also has infrared divergence with small value of $k_0$, which is not relevant for the $K_0$ meson mass.